input-output-hk/partner-chains-smart-contracts/docs/SIPs/06-FlexibleInitialisation.md

     | Update UpdateCertificate
     | Use
 ```
-The policy verification differs based on the InitTokenMode:
+The policy verification differs based on the `InitTokenMode`:

 `Genesis`:
 - mint amount must be positive